-Rooted deep within our Mosaic Ministry (so named for making beauty from broken pieces) is a love for families in Northwest Arkansas.
+Rooted deep within our Mosaic Ministry (so named for making beauty from broken pieces) is a deep love for families in Northwest Arkansas.
 We network with many local organizations or ministries to assist families who are fostering or in the process of adoption.
-Together we hope to provide education for potential adoptive and foster families and offer loving support, mentoring for children and teenagers, and serve transitional homes and other agencies that are having an impact on orphans and foster children.
+Together, we hope to provide education for potential adoptive and foster families and offer loving support, mentoring for children and teenagers, and to serve transitional homes and other agencies that are having an impact on orphans and foster children.

 What is FPNO?
 FPNO provides two to three hours of respite for foster parents while Grace Point members spend time and caring for and entertaining your children.

 How often do you offer FPNO?
 We offer FPNO about four times a year.